mozilla/energia/README.md

 ## Dependencies

 * Intel's Power Gadget
-* Python 3, numpy, scipy and matplotlib
+* Python 3 with numpy, scipy and matplotlib
+* R with ggplot2 and gridExtra
 * On Linux the **msr** and **cpuid** modules have to be loaded

 ## Example usage as command line tool